tanshen/fast-rcnn/README.md

 Before starting to train your Fast-RCNN on another dataset with this tutorial, in order to avoid unknown errors which are unrelated to these steps, please ensure you've followed the original steps to reproduce the result of demo successfully.

 ## Preparing Dataset
-Following the steps list on [Train Fast-RCNN on Another Dataset](https://github.com/zeyuanxy/fast-rcnn/tree/master/help/train) and [How to train fast rcnn on imagenet](http://sunshineatnoon.github.io/Train-fast-rcnn-model-on-imagenet-without-matlab/), prepare your own dataset.
+Following the steps below, prepare your own dataset. (you may want to compare with similar steps listed at [Train Fast-RCNN on Another Dataset](https://github.com/zeyuanxy/fast-rcnn/tree/master/help/train) and [How to train fast rcnn on imagenet](http://sunshineatnoon.github.io/Train-fast-rcnn-model-on-imagenet-without-matlab/))

 Below is my dataset directory:
 ```